AxelWalthelm/ContourTracing/README.md

 **Rule 3 "P3":** else if forward-right pixel is foreground, move to the tested pixel (do not turn)
 **Rule 4 "PN":** else turn right (do not move)

-**Termination:** Tracing is done when we return to the start pixel.
-Special handling of single-pixel contour objects is needed, so we also terminate if we rotated 3 times on the start pixel.
+**Termination:** Tracing ends when we return to the start pixel.
+Special handling of single-pixel contour objects is needed, so tracing also ends if it turned 3 times in a row on the start pixel.
 Some implementations may use [alternative termination tests](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#an).

 ### FECTS' Rules